 The curse of the elders is complete: this is The Stuff No One Tells You About Aging.
 You will get hair in weird places.
 It’s like puberty, but there’s no upside of the hair growth.

-This week, I’m dedicating an entire seven days to the removal of body hair.
+Originally I was going to get laser hair removal by TouchUpLaser.com but after seeing the cost of laser hair removal in Melbourne, I decided to try No-No. This week, I’m dedicating an entire seven days to the removal of body hair.
 I will spill and dish about every single way you can get hair off your body in the comfort of your own home.
 Why the comfort of your own home?
 Because the minute you leave your house and try to get to Casa de Hair Removal with four giant what-look-like-pubic-hairs sticking out of your jawline, you will inevitably run into Judgmental Neighbor or Perfect Co-Worker.
 And you can’t hide that mess, so let’s not even go there.

 The good folks that rep the No-No were nice enough to send over a device for me to try and review, and I did.
 The results: